Marieke de Goede

 Esmé Bosma is a PhD Candidate at the Department of Political Science the University of Amsterdam.
-She holds a bachelor and master degree in Political Science in which she specialised in European security politics.
-Her PhD project is situated at the intersection of Science-and-Technology Studies (STS) and security studies and focusses on the role of banks in countering terrorism financing.
-The project explores how private actors absorb an increasing amount of security responsibilities and what kind of ethical, technical and practical dilemmas arise in doing so.
+She holds a bachelor’s and master’s degree in Political Science in which she specialised in European security politics.
+Her PhD project is situated at the intersection of Science and Technology Studies (STS) and (critical) security studies.
+She studies how private actors absorb an increasing amount of security responsibilities and what kind of ethical, technical and practical dilemmas arise in doing so.
 By doing ethnographic fieldwork in banks and the financial sector she studies how European banks and financial institutions counter terrorism financing in practice.

-Tasniem Anwar is a PhD student in the Follow project.
-She has a master degree in Conflict Resolution and Governance (MSc) and Law and Politics of International Security (LLM).
-She previously worked as a junior teacher in the department of political science at the university of Amsterdam.
+Tasniem Anwar is a PhD student in the FOLLOW project.
+She has a master’s degree in Conflict Resolution and Governance (MSc) and Law and Politics of International Security (LLM).
+She previously worked as a junior teacher in the Department of Political Science at the University of Amsterdam.
 In the FOLLOW project, she will focus her research on the politics of the court room.
 With her research she hopes to provide a theoretical and empirical contribution, from a critical perspective, to the research on the judicial aspects of CTF regulations.
 She is particularly interested in the interplay of the legal and the political and how we can understand the court judgements through this relationship.

 Pieter Lagerwaard is a PhD Candidate in the FOLLOW project.
 He aims to understand the European landscape of Financial Intelligence Units (FIUs) and how they engage in Counter Terrorism Finance (CTF) practices.
 By focusing on the daily practices of financial intelligence professionals he hopes to unpack and bring to the fore the perspectives of professionals themselves and the daily dilemma’s they face on such topics as societal expectations, privacy considerations, technological restrictions, and other practice-related challenges.